Anna Mária BALÁZS

 My parents (Margit and Tibor Balázs) brought me to our family home: a three-room apartment on the third floor of 17 Kossuth Lajos Street, in central Budapest, where they lived with my aunt Lily and my grandmother Regina.
 Except for the period of the German occupation, the five of us lived at this address until we left Hungary in December 1948.

 An old, well-worn photo album tracks my first years: playing on the shore of the Danube in the summer, playing in the snow in the winter, in the zoo, and on walks with my mother.
 There are photos with my grandmothers, relatives, and friends of the family.
 I see an almost idyllic young life that came to a screeching halt on 19 March 1944.
-I was three months, three weeks, and four days shy of being six years old.
+I was three months, three weeks, and four days shy of my sixth birthday.

 My family’s experiences during the German Nazi occupation of Hungary are (for the time being) the story I am sharing on this site.